nolanlawson/css-talk-2022/markdown.md

 The more work you do in the purple part and the less in the yellow part, the more performant your page will tend to be.

-But the more complex our CSS and layout becomes, and the bigger and more ambitious apps we try to build, I worry that we'll see more time spent in the purple part.
+But the more we lean on CSS, and the more ambitious apps we try to build, I worry that we'll see more time spent in the purple part.
 And it's not good enough to treat it as a black box.

 Unfortunately it's harder to understand the purple than the yellow, because JavaScript is imperative, whereas CSS is declarative.
 With JavaScript, there's a 1-to-1 mapping between the algorithm we write and the perf trace.
 Whereas with CSS, we give a big declarative blob to the browser and tell the browser to implement the algorithm.